Can supervise: YES

 This paper presents an active object recognition and pose estimation system for household objects in a highly cluttered environment.
 A sparse feature model, augmented with the characteristics of features when observed from different viewpoints is used for recognition and pose estimation while a dense point cloud model is used for storing geometry.
 This strategy makes it possible to accurately predict the expected information available during the Next-Best-View planning process as both the visibility as well as the likelihood of feature matching can be considered simultaneously.
 Experimental evaluations of the object recognition and pose estimation with an RGB-D sensor mounted on a Turtlebot are presented.

-Dantanarayana, L, Ranasinghe, R, Tran, A, Liu, D & Dissanayake, G 2014, 'A novel collaboratively designed robot to assist carers', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), SPRINGER-VERLAG BERLIN, Sydney, Australia, pp. 105-114.View/Download from: UTS OPUS or Publisher's site
+Dantanarayana, L, Ranasinghe, R, Tran, A, Liu, D & Dissanayake, G 2014, 'A novel collaboratively designed robot to assist carers', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), SPRINGER-VERLAG BERLIN, Sydney, Australia, pp. 105-114.View/Download from: Publisher's site

 © Springer International Publishing Switzerland 2014.
 This paper presents a co-design process and an assisted navigation strategy that enables a novel assistive robot, Smart Hoist, to aid carers transferring non-ambulatory residents.
 Smart Hoist was codesigned with residents and carers at IRT Woonona residential care facility to ensure that the device can coexist in the facility, while providing assistance to carers with the primary aim of reducing lower back injuries, and improving the safety of carers and patients during transfers.
 The Smart Hoist is equipped with simple interfaces to capture user intention in order to provide assisted manoeuvring.
 Using the RGB-D sensor attached to the device, we propose a method of generating a repulsive force that can be combined with the motion controller’s output to allow for intuitive manoeuvring of the Smart Hoist, while negotiating with the environment.
 Extensive user trials were conducted on the premises of IRTWoonona residential care facility and feedback from end users confirm its intended purpose of intuitive behaviour, improved performance and ease of use.